misalcedo/tortuga/docs/design.md

 sign -> "+" | "-";
 ```

+### Notes
+1. Numbers with a radix portion always set their sign explicitly (default to positive when no sign is present) as the sign is part of the literal.
+Numbers without a radix, however, always set the sign to `None` to denote that the sign is not part of the literal; the sign is a separate token altogether.

 ##  Data Types
 - Tortuga has no String type.
 String programming makes internationalization more difficult.
 Instead the standard library will provide a mechanism to map byte string triplets (key, language, and an optional region) into a different byte string.
 - No null, nil, etc. All types are actual types.